fprime-community/fprime-workshop-advanced-fprime/xbee-setup.md

 ### Example setup

-Here's a table of how to set up 5 pairs of XBees.
+Here's a table of how to set up 5 pairs of XBees to work in the F´ workshop "classroom" setup.
 PAN ID *must* match for a pair and differ between pairs.
 Using different CH (channel) values helps avoid interference if multiple pairs are used in the same area (dictates frequency channel).

 | Pair # | PAN ID   | Channel (CH) | A: MY | A: DL | B: MY | B: DL | DH (shared) | Baud Rate (shared) |
 |--------|----------|--------------|-------|-------|-------|-------|-------------|--------------------|